slackapi/deno-slack-sdk/README.md

 information required to use it.

-`HelloWorldWorkflow.addStep` is used to add a step to the workflow, here we add your `HelloWorldFunction` and then the `SendMessage` Slack Function that will post the `message` to slack.
+`HelloWorldWorkflow.addStep` is used to add a step to the workflow, here we add the `HelloWorldFunction` and then the `SendMessage` Slack Function that will post the `message` to a Slack channel.

 ### Update the [manifest](https://api.slack.com/automation/manifest)